aleksei-berezkin/typique/README.md

 ## Why Typique

-- No bundlers hell.
-Completely.
+- **No bundler hell — ever.** Requires no extra bundler or framework configuration.
-- Performant — Typique piggybacks on data TypeScript already computes for the editor
+- **Fast by design.** Reuses data TypeScript already computes for your editor.
-- Framework-agnostic — works natively in `.ts`/`.tsx`; other files (Vue, Svelte, JS) can use it via imports from `.ts`
+- **Framework-agnostic.** Runs natively in `.ts` and `.tsx`; other file types (Vue, Svelte, JS) can import styles from `.ts` files.
-- Allows effortless SSR and RSC
-- Generates readable, configurable class names
+- **Colocation by default.** Define styles anywhere — even inside loops or functions — as long as you’re in TypeScript.
+- **Feels like real CSS.** Supports natural nesting (compatible with the [CSS Nesting spec](https://www.w3.org/TR/css-nesting-1/)) and clean object syntax.
+- **Zero effort SSR / RSC.** Works seamlessly because it emits plain CSS, not runtime code.
+- **Transparent naming.** Class and variable names are readable, customizable, and visible right in your source — no magic.
-- Is easy to migrate away — generated CSS is clean and source-ready
+- **Easy to migrate away.** Generated CSS is clean, formatted, and source-ready.

 ## Documentation